Horace and Pete

 Horace and Pete is an American web series created, written, and directed by Louis C.K., who describes it as a tragedy.
 In addition to C.K., the series stars Alan Alda, Steve Buscemi, Edie Falco and Jessica Lange.
 Dealing with the themes of abuse, mental illness, politics and family dynamics, the series focuses on Horace (played by C.K.), Pete (Buscemi), and Sylvia (Falco), the owners of Horace and Pete's, a run-down Brooklyn bar.
 The first episode was released on C.K.'s website without any prior announcements on January 30, 2016.
-New episodes premiered weekly until the tenth episode was released on April 2, 2016.
+New episodes were released weekly, concluding with the tenth on April 2, 2016.

 Synopsis

 The series is set in a run-down bar called Horace and Pete's in Brooklyn, New York.
-The bar has been owned by the same family since 1916 and has been passed down through several generations, always with a Horace and a Pete in charge.
+The bar was owned by the same family since 1916 and was passed down through several generations, always with a Horace and a Pete in charge.
 The current owners are the 49-year-old Horace Wittel VIII and his 52-year-old cousin Pete.
-The bar is old-fashioned and tradition bound, serving no mixed drinks, with the only beer they sell being Budweiser on tap.
+The bar is old-fashioned and bound by tradition, serving no mixed drinks, with the only beer they sell being Budweiser on tap.

 For many years, the management has been watering down the drinks, and pricing is variable, depending on whether the customer is a regular or a hipster who is drinking there "ironically".
 While there is a narrative concerning the relationships between the members of the family and the future of the bar, there are many scenes which take place in the bar and do not advance the main plot.